MetaTrader Heikin Ashi Settings – A Simple Heikin Ashi Trading System

 4. Determine your exit point when the Heikin Ashi candles reach resistance levels and signify a colour change.

 An aggressive trader might pass on the first exit shift in colour due to the uptick in the ATR.
 This simple strategy could have yielded a 150-pip profit.
+Please be aware that trading is risky and can result in significant losses.
 Now, look at the two downtrends.
 The first one could have produced a similar gain, but the second downdraft has yet to record a colour shift.

 It is nearing resistance, and the ATR has dropped in intensity, as before.
 Is it time to exit the trade?